ArtemIlinn/CMF_macro/README.md

 - Part 1.1 Improves previous one and uses LassoChoosingTeam.py.

-- Part 2.0 Leverages the features with lightgbm, regression tests (such as F-test, T-test), includes Linear Regression, Boosting.
+- Part 2.0 Leverages the features with lightgbm, regression tests (such as F-test, T-test), includes VIF Score, Linear Regression, Boosting.

 - Part 2.1 Introduces seasonality and trends of data, as well as lagging.
 Also include previously used predictive models.